 Similar to the identification of real variations (see Fig.~\ref{Fig:Comparison} and \ref{Fig:SNR}), classification based solely on the photometric data can be a difficult task, leading to an ambiguous solutions.
-Usually, multi-parametric classification employing periods, light curve and frequency spectra characteristics are used \citep[e.g.][]{Uytterhoeven2011,Balona2011gdor,Bradley2015}.
+Usually, multi-parametric classification employing periods, light curves, and frequency spectra characteristics are used \citep[e.g.][]{Uytterhoeven2011,Balona2011gdor,Bradley2015}.
 Some types of variable stars are recognizable upon a first look (typically the high-amplitude variables, for instance, eclipsing binaries of Algol type), but in some variability types the classification may even be impossible.
-For example, light curve of an ellipsoidal variable can look the same (including periods and amplitudes) as an over-contact eclipsing variable of W UMa type, pulsating RRC star, or spotted chemically peculiar star; pulsations can mimic rotation, eclipses, etc. (see Sect.~\ref{Sect:AmbiguityClassification}).
+For example, the light curve of an ellipsoidal variable can look the same (including periods and amplitudes) as an over-contact eclipsing variable of W UMa type, pulsating RRC star, or spotted chemically peculiar star; pulsations can mimic rotation, eclipses, and so on. (see Sect.~\ref{Sect:AmbiguityClassification}).

-For each star, we produced a figure showing the time series data, data phase-folded with the dominant frequencies below and above 5\,c/d, a target pixel file with the aperture, and frequency spectra divided to parts below and above 5\,c/d (Fig.~\ref{Fig:Overview}).
+For each star, we produced a figure showing the time series data, data phase-folded with the dominant frequencies below and above 5\,c/d, a TPF with the aperture, and frequency spectra divided into parts below and above 5\,c/d (Fig.~\ref{Fig:Overview}).
 This frequency limit is a usually accepted value dividing the GDOR and DSCT pulsations \citep{Grigahcene2010} that has been applied in many studies dealing with the data obtained from space \citep[e.g.][]{Uytterhoeven2011,Balona2011gdor,Bradley2015}.
 Plots shown in Fig.~\ref{Fig:Overview} served as the main decision factors for the classification.
 If needed, particular stars were investigated more closely.

-The basic variability types were adopted from the Variable Stars Index catalogue\footnote{\url{https://www.aavso.org/vsx/index.php?view=about.vartypes}} \citep[VSX,][]{Watson2006}.
-The notation is based on the classification system by the General Catalogue of Variable Stars \citep[GCVS,][]{Samus2009}.
+The basic variability types were adopted from the Variable Stars Index (VSX) catalogue\footnote{\url{https://www.aavso.org/vsx/index.php?view=about.vartypes}} \citep[][]{Watson2006}.
+The notation is based on the classification system by the General Catalogue of Variable Stars \citep[GCVS;][]{Samus2009}.
 For the stars that are certainly variable but we were not able to determine the variability type, we used 'VAR'.
 If there is ambiguity between two or more variability types, we use the pipe symbol '|' meaning 'or'.
-If a star shows a combination of variability types, we give plus '+' sign with the variability type of larger amplitude listed first.
+If a star shows a combination of variability types, we give plus sign with the variability type of larger amplitude listed first.